michaelnathan-odb/SeleniumMaven/README.md

 # Selenium Automated Subscription Form Testing

 ## About the Project
-This project automates testing for subscription forms across multiple regional websites using Selenium WebDriver.
+This project automates testing for subscription forms across multiple regional websites using Selenium Docker.
 It ensures that the forms are accessible, functional, and compliant across various devices and browsers.

 **Note**: Current project process are still testing for the Email Subscription Form for `odb.org` site.
 Some region with different form are excluded (e.g. Singapore, US, UK, etc.)